CollegeCookBook/BBUCode/README.md

 - List any pending user stories / any user stories you decided to cut from the original requirements

-[Add video/gif of your current application that shows build progress]
 <img src="[BBUGif2 (1)](https://github.com/CollegeCookBook/BBUCode/assets/131283081/2c6a42d2-a195-48d9-bb63-3c59b60f1712)
 " width=600>